AlexShander/install_asterisk13_on_centos7/README.md

 ansible-playbook -i hosts deploy_aster.yaml

 # How to change host
-All config settings You have to change to files in project's directory:
+All config settings You have to change in files in project's directory:
 1) hosts
 2) deploy_aster.yaml